Stacey Nuveman-Deniz: Coaching career

 In 2007, Nuveman-Deniz began working at College of the Sequoias as their assistant head coach.
 After the Olympics, she relocated her family to join the San Diego State Aztecs program, eventually moving to Assistant Head Coach's position in 2011.
 That same year, Nuveman-Deniz was selected as an Assistant Coach for Team USA, which saw them take the World Cup and Pan American Games titles.
 In 2018, Stacey took the Head coaching job for the Chicago Bandits of the National Pro Fastpitch league.
 In her first year, they set records and went to the play in the Cowles Cup championship game.

-On May 27, 2020, Nuveman-Deniz was named head coach in waiting for San Diego.
+On May 27, 2020, Nuveman-Deniz was named head coach in waiting for San Diego State.
 She was named head coach on June 8, 2021.

+In November 2024, Athletes Unlimited hired Nuveman-Deniz as the head coach for team Bandits in their inaugural season of the Athletes Unlimited Softball League (AUSL).

 Personal life

 As strong as her bat is, many in softball believe Nuveman-Deniz's strongest suit is her play behind the plate as the catcher.
 Nuveman-Deniz calls as good a game as any, scouting the opposing team's batters and working with her pitchers, a list which list includes Lisa Fernandez, Michele Smith, Lori Harrigan, Christa Williams, Cat Osterman, Jennie Finch, Amanda Freed, Monica Abbott, Keira Goerl and Courtney Dale.

 As much as Nuveman-Deniz does on the field, it is her off-the-field endeavors which show her talents.
 Nuveman-Deniz is an aspiring broadcaster, doing telecasts for ESPN, FOX Sports, and CSTV.
 Stacey has also worked broadcasts at her alma mater, UCLA and the Women's College World Series.

 Nuveman-Deniz also works with several organizations, including the Visalia Miracle League, the Women's Sports Foundation, and the Make-a-Wish Foundation.
 She also gives clinics to coaches and players across the country.

 After marrying Attorney Mark Deniz in 2003, in 2007 Nuveman-Deniz gave birth to son Chase Deniz.
 She later gave birth to her second son Dylan Deniz.

 Nuveman-Deniz played one professional season with the Arizona Heat.
 She had the third best average and was named to the NPF All-Stars.
 She would later go on to play on PFX Tour.

 Stacey Nuveman-Deniz is not a regular speaker at coaches clinics across the country.
 She has declined offers at multiple Pac 12 schools to stay in San Diego and remain in Southern California.
 Stacey Nuveman Deniz received her master's degree in Kinesiology 2013.
 She has made videos, co-authored books, and has been a figure in softball for over 20 years.